britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

    From: Some One <some.one@example.org>
 ```

 This is the first "Received" header attached to the message by the first SMTP relay; for privacy reasons, the field values have been anonymized.
 We learn here that the message was submitted by "Some One" on October 27, from a host behind a NAT (192.168.1.100) {{RFC1918}} that used the IP address 192.0.2.44.
-The information remained in the message, and is accessible by all recipients of the "perpass" mailing list, or indeed by any PPA that sees at least one copy of the message.
+The information remained in the message, and is accessible by all recipients of the "perpass" mailing list, or indeed by any attacker that sees at least one copy of the message.

-An idealized adversary that can observe sufficient email traffic can regularly update the mapping between public IP addresses and individual email identities.
-Even if the SMTP traffic was encrypted on submission and relaying, the adversary can still receive a copy of public mailing lists like "perpass".
+An attacker that can observe sufficient email traffic can regularly update the mapping between public IP addresses and individual email identities.
+Even if the SMTP traffic was encrypted on submission and relaying, the attacker can still receive a copy of public mailing lists like "perpass".

 ### Tracking address usage with web cookies

 Many web sites only encrypt a small fraction of their transactions.
 A popular pattern is to use HTTPS for the login information, and then use a "cookie" to associate following clear-text transactions with the user's identity.
 Cookies are also used by various advertisement services to quickly identify the users and serve them with "personalized" advertisements.
 Such cookies are particularly useful if the advertisement services want to keep tracking the user across multiple sessions that may use different IP addresses.

-As cookies are sent in clear text, a PPA can build a database that associates cookies to IP addresses for non-HTTPS traffic.
+As cookies are sent in clear text, an attacker can build a database that associates cookies to IP addresses for non-HTTPS traffic.
 If the IP address is already identified, the cookie  can be linked to the user identify.
 After that, if the same cookie appears on a new IP address, the new IP address can be immediately associated with the pre-determined identity.

 ### Graph-based approaches to address correlation

-An adversary can track traffic from an IP address not yet associated with an individual to various public services (e.g. websites, mail servers, game servers), and exploit patterns in the observed traffic to correlate this address with other addresses that show similar patterns.
+An attacker can track traffic from an IP address not yet associated with an individual to various public services (e.g. websites, mail servers, game servers), and exploit patterns in the observed traffic to correlate this address with other addresses that show similar patterns.
 For example, any two addresses that show connections to the same IMAP or webmail services, the same set of favorite websites, and game servers at similar times of day may be associated with the same individual.
 Correlated addresses can then be tied to an individual through one of the techniques above, walking the "network graph" to expand the set of attributable traffic.

 ### Tracking of MAC Addresses

 Moving back down the stack, technologies like Ethernet or Wi-Fi use MAC Addresses to identify link-level destinations.
 MAC Addresses assigned according to IEEE-802 standards are unique to the device.
-If the link is publicly accessible, an adversary can track it.
-For example, the adversary can track the wireless traffic at public Wi-Fi networks.
+If the link is publicly accessible, an attacker can track it.
+For example, the attacker can track the wireless traffic at public Wi-Fi networks.
 Simple devices can monitor the traffic, and reveal which MAC Addresses are present.
-If the network does not use some form of Wi-Fi encryption, or if the adversary can access the decrypted traffic, the analysis will also provide the correlation between MAC Addresses and IP addresses.
+If the network does not use some form of Wi-Fi encryption, or if the attacker can access the decrypted traffic, the analysis will also provide the correlation between MAC Addresses and IP addresses.
 Additional monitoring using techniques exposed in the previous sections will reveal the correlation between MAC Addresses, IP Addresses, and user identity.
-The adversary can conceivably build a database linking MAC Addresses and device or user identities, and use it to track the movement of devices and of their owners.
+The attacker can conceivably build a database linking MAC Addresses and device or user identities, and use it to track the movement of devices and of their owners.

 # Reported Instances of Large-Scale Attacks {#reported}

-The situation in reality is more bleak than that suggested by an analysis of our idealized adversary.
+The situation in reality is more bleak than that suggested by an analysis of our idealized attacker.
 Through revelations of sensitive documents in several media outlets, the Internet community has been made aware of several intelligence activities conducted by US and UK national intelligence agencies, particularly the US National Security Agency (NSA) and the UK Government Communications Headquarters (GCHQ).
 These documents have revealed methods that these agencies use to attack Internet applications and obtain sensitive user information.

-First, they have confirmed that these agencies have capabilities in line with those of our idealized adversary, thorugh the large-scale passive collection of Internet traffic {{pass1}}{{pass2}}{{pass3}}{{pass4}}.
+First, they have confirmed that these agencies have capabilities in line with those of our idealized attacker, thorugh the large-scale passive collection of Internet traffic {{pass1}}{{pass2}}{{pass3}}{{pass4}}.
 For example:
     - The NSA XKEYSCORE system accesses data from multiple access points and searches for "selectors" such as email addresses, at the scale of tens of terabytes of data per day.
     - The GCHQ Tempora system appears to have access to around 1,500 major cables passing through the UK.
     - The NSA MUSCULAR program tapped cables between data centers belonging to major service providers.
     - Several programs appear to perform wide-scale collection of cookies in web traffic and location data from location-aware portable devices such as smartphones.

-However, the capabilities described go beyond those available to our idealized adversary, including:
+However, the capabilities described go beyond those available to our idealized attacker, including:

 * Decryption of TLS-protected Internet sessions {{dec1}}{{dec2}}{{dec3}}.
 For example, the NSA BULLRUN project appears to have had a budget of around $250M per year to undermine encryption through multiple approaches.